 Low Rolling Resistance Tires for Better Fuel Economy

-What Is A Low Rolling Resistance Tire?
+What Is a Low Rolling Resistance Tire?

 One simple way to improve the fuel economy of your vehicle is to purchase tires that are rated as having a lower rolling resistance compared to conventional after-market tires.
-They improve the fuel economy of your vehicle by reducing the amount of energy lost due to flexing of the tire.
+They improve the fuel economy of your vehicle by reducing the amount of energy lost due to the flexing of the tire.
 It is estimated that 5-15% of the energy consumed by the average vehicle is used to overcome rolling resistance.
-This is due to the fact that as a tire rotates, the portion that meets contact with the ground is being squeezed flat against the road and as it the tire rotates, the portion of the tire bulges back out into its original shape.
+This is because as a tire rotates, the portion that meets contact with the ground is being squeezed flat against the road and as it the tire rotates, the portion of the tire bulges back out into its original shape.
 All of this flexing converts a lot of the forward momentum into heat.

 Low rolling resistance or LRR tires reduce the amount of flexing and therefore the amount of energy wasted as they roll.
 This improves fuel economy if they're replacing tires that have a relatively higher rolling resistance.
 LRR tires may sound expensive and as if they have a small niche market, but auto manufacturers install them on most vehicles in order to improve their fuel economy and in some cases, just to meet the CAFE minimum standards.
 They're also very important for hybrid and electric vehicles as they can greatly improve fuel economy and range respectively.
 Owners of hybrid vehicles who have mistakenly had standard tires, with a higher rolling resistance as compared to the original ones from the manufacturer, have noticed a significant drop in their average fuel economy.